UnnamedMoose/JellyfishGiggles/README.md

     import Pkg; Pkg.add("Images"); Pkg.add("Interpolations"); Pkg.add("ColorSchemes"); Pkg.add("Optim")

 TODO
-- get the ParametricBodies.jl spline running and compare to my old implementation to make sure that for the same order and CPs we get the same spline
+x get the ParametricBodies.jl spline running and compare to my old implementation
+    to make sure that for the same order and CPs we get the same spline

-- update CPs and kinematics to match Python, they have been improved
+| update CPs and kinematics to match Python, they have been improved
+    - try using NURBS with repeated knots to directly interpolate the kinematics instead of using the interpolation package
+    - compare directly to Costello data for the three available cycles to make sure everything's fine
+    - save an animation out of julia to make sure we can generate unsteady profiles;
+        check how that's done in parametric bodies to use the same code structure

-- rewrite the src/JellyfishPhysics.jl to use PB.jl splines.
+| rewrite the src/JellyfishPhysics.jl to use PB.jl splines.
 No need to duplicate code.

-- run a simple simulation with no flow to check the kinematics and SDF
+- run a simple simulation with no flow to check the kinematics and SDF; start with using just the centreline and fixed thickness
 - add the flow and run that
 - make sure the code can run on the GPU node
+- add proper filled 2D profile
 - add B-S BC (ask Marin for help)
 - add 1D motion with MRF (ask Marin for help)
 - make the SDF axisymmetric in 3D for validation